skulpt/skulpt/helloturtle.rst

 then turn, etc. etc. four times.
 If we were drawing a hexagon, or an octogon, or a polygon with 42 sides, it would have been a nightmare to duplicate all that code.

-So a basic building block of all programs is to be able to repeat some code over and over again.
+A basic building block of all programs is to be able to repeat some code over and over again.
 In computer science, we refer to this repetitive idea as **iteration**.
 In this chapter, we will explore some mechanisms for basic iteration.

 In Python, the **for** statement allows us to write programs that implement iteration.
 As a simple example, let's say we have some friends, and